dbosoft/IdentityServer/README.md

 ## About IdentityServer

-This project is a fork of the deprecated [identityserver4](https://github.com/IdentityServer/IdentityServer4).
+This project is a fork of the deprecated [identityserver4](https://github.com/dbosoft/IdentityServer).

-Currently it is funcional in sync with identityserver4 but it is planned to stripe it down to following core features:
+Currently it works synchronously with identityserver4, but it is planned to strip it down to the following core functions:

-- application authentication flows
+- client authentication flow
 - federation of other identity providers

+If you are looking for a full functional replacement of IdentityServer4 please have a look at it's successor [Duende IdentityServer](https://duendesoftware.com/products/identityserver).